ddell003/frosty/README.md

 ## Set up

-1.Once you clone down the project look to see if you have .env if you dont run `cp .env-example .env`
+1. Once you clone down the project look to see if you have .env if you dont run `cp .env-example .env`
 2. run composer install
 3. run php artian migrate